We’ve done a little recoding. Introducing IBM Developer. The next level of coding, content, and community.Learn more

 This developer pattern will show you how to build advanced interactive speech systems for virtual reality with just two Watson™ services: Watson Speech-to-Text for transcription and Watson Assistant for parsing the meaning of the words.
 Discover how to leverage the Watson Unity SDK to implement the services right from the Unity development environment.

 Virtual reality (VR) enables users to feel like they truly inhabit a different space.
 In a VR environment, speech is a more natural interface than other methods for certain interactions.
 You don’t want to pause an experience to stare at a control or, heaven forbid, type a command; you want to be in the moment.
 The ability to simply speak instructions keeps you in that moment and helps provide an entirely new dimension of immersion for users.

 There are several popular VR head-mounted devices that offer users powerful immersive experiences.
 Their popularity and versatility make them ideal candidates for speech interaction.
-This developer journey shows you how to implement speech controls for Google Cardboard and HTC Vive, two of the most popular head-mounted VR devices.
+This developer pattern shows you how to implement speech controls for Google Cardboard, HTC Vive, and Oculus Rift, three of the most popular head-mounted VR devices.